hyperledger/fabric/docs/source/deploy_chaincode.md

 ## Invoking the chaincode

-After the chaincode definition has been committed to a channel, the chaincode will start on the peers joined to the channel where the the chaincode was installed.
+After the chaincode definition has been committed to a channel, the chaincode will start on the peers joined to the channel where the chaincode was installed.
 The Fabcar chaincode is now ready to be invoked by client applications.
 Use the following command create an initial set of cars on the ledger.
 Note that the invoke command needs target a sufficient number of peers to meet chaincode endorsement policy.
 ```
 peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls true --cafile ${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem -C mychannel -n fabcar --peerAddresses localhost:7051 --tlsRootCertFiles ${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt --peerAddresses localhost:9051 --tlsRootCertFiles ${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt --isInit -c '{"function":"InitLedger","Args":[]}'
 ```